-58. What criteria are used to score a BEAD Priority Project?
+64. What criteria are used to score a BEAD Priority Project?

-Will score in accordance to the NTIA BEAD Restructuring Policy and the latest version of the FAQs from NTIA.
-Further details will be available in the Benefit of the Bargain Round Application Guidance, available on the ACA BEAD Website the week of June 30, 2025.
+ACA will score in accordance to the NTIA BEAD Restructuring Policy and the latest version of the FAQs from NTIA.
+Further details are available in the Benefit of the Bargain Round Application Guidance, available on the ACA BEAD Website.

-59. What is the reference benchmark cost?
+65. What is the reference benchmark cost?